tbnorth/SLREagents2024/agents2024.md

 - can have multiple static and varying attributes
 - can interact with surrounding agents (and grid cells) based on distance etc.
-- added and removed from the model over the model's run-time
+- added to and removed from the model over the model's run-time